The Minnesota Accountable Health Model

 By 2016, nearly 3 million Minnesotans are expected to receive care through the model.
 The model is projected to save $111 million over three years and lay the foundation for additional savings in years to come.

 This is a joint project between the Minnesota Department of Health and the Minnesota Department of Human Services.
+The project will include advisory groups, such as the State Innovation Model Community Advisory Council.

 State Innovation Model Grant Application Materials (filed September 2012)